 You may incur large fines or jail time that will vary depending on the substance and the amount in your possession.
 If you are convicted, you may serve jail time.
 You may also lose your right to drive or obtain a driver’s license and have a criminal record that makes it difficult to get a job in the future.

-All of these reasons are enough to contact a criminal defense attorney in Beaumont Texas if you have been charged with drug possession.
+All of these reasons are enough to contact a criminal defense attorney in San Antonio Texas if you have been charged with drug possession.

 How a Lawyer Can Help

-If you have been charged with drug possession, a criminal defense lawyer in Beaumont Texas can help you not only understand your charges but also your rights.
+If you have been charged with drug possession, a criminal defense lawyer in San Antonio Texas can help you not only understand your charges but also your rights.